 Annotation of each module would emerge when you put the mouse pointer on them.

-Step 3: in the lower right corner of this interface, three buttons are available:
+In the lower right corner of this interface, three buttons are available:

 - "Back": help you go back to the main interface and choose another module for help.

 - "Open": you could directly open partition and search for partition data with prerequisite that this partition is intact or else this option is useless.